-Book and Media Studies
+Book & Media Studies

 The program prepares students for vocations in journalism, publishing, editing, communications and graduate programs in information and library science.
 The program also introduces them to topics in the Book History and Print Culture Graduate program at the University of Toronto.